 Minimal, and check it by pressing Space.

-This article uses the Minimal distribution in order to save network traffic, because the system itself will be installed over ftp.
+This article uses the Minimal distribution to save network traffic, because the system itself will be installed over ftp.

 Exit this menu by choosing